XZairX/Raindrops/README.md

 2. The scenario under which the method being tested
 3. The expected behaviour of the method when the scenario is invoked

-This convention has the advantage of mapping easily onto the more user-friendly Gherkin syntax that is found within Behaviour-Driven Development (BDD) tests.
+This convention has the advantage of easily mapping itself onto the more user-friendly Gherkin syntax that is found within Behaviour-Driven Development (BDD) tests.
 Using the same example code block above, the corresponding Gherkin would roughly correspond to:
 1. `GIVEN` the `PlingPlangPlong` method
 2. `WHEN` the `<input>` does not have a factor of 3
 3. `AND` the `<input>` does not have a factor of 5